-Under the proposed budget, the goal for the number of electric service customers to be served and committed is 4,403 on a nine-month basis from October 1, 2020 through June 30, 2021.
-The goal for the number of natural gas service customers to be served and committed is 4,191 on a nine-month basis from October 1, 2020 through June 30, 2021.
+Under the proposed budget, the goal for the number of electric service customers to be served and committed is 5,985 on a twelve-month basis from July 1, 2021 through June 30, 2022.
+The goal for the number of natural gas service customers to be served and committed is 5,700 on a twelve-month basis from July 1, 2021 through June 30, 2022.
+Production targets were projected considering the anticipated impacts of returning to finish work on jobs that were only partially complete in the previous fiscal year due to State/Program mandated COVID-19 restrictions.

-The Comfort Partners Utilities' Working Group adopted the 2006 APPRISE Inc. recommendation from the evaluation of the Universal Service Fund and the December 2014 Comfort Partners evaluation that the Working Group will engage stakeholders to develop an initiative to encourage a greater number of USF customers to participate in a Comfort Partners Program audit.
-APPRISE further recommended that "[t]he BPU should work with the utilities to standardize their system for referring USF clients to the Comfort Partners program and establish official guidelines for coordinating these two benefits" (Executive Summary page xxii).
-Due to a finite pool of applicants and the high cost of marketing, the Comfort Partners Utilities' Working Group continues to fully support this initiative and would like to move forward with the support of the BPU.
-As per the December 2014 APPRISE evaluation recommendations, the Program is transitioning from serving as many homes as the budget would allow, to striving to install deeper cost-effective energy savings measures, per project.
+The Utility Working Group adopted the 2006 APPRISE Inc. ("APPRISE") recommendation from the evaluation of the USF and the December 2014 Comfort Partners evaluation that the Working Group will engage stakeholders to develop an initiative to encourage a greater number of USF customers to participate in a Program audit.
+APPRISE further recommended that "the BPU should work with the utilities to standardize their system for referring USF clients to the Comfort Partners Program and establish official guidelines for coordinating these two benefits" (Executive Summary, page xxii).
+Due to a finite pool of applicants and the high cost of marketing, the Utility Working Group continues to fully support this initiative and would like to move forward with the support of the BPU.
+As per the December 2014 APPRISE evaluation recommendations, the Program is transitioning from serving as many homes as the budget would allow to striving to install deeper cost-effective energy saving measures per project.